qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   At the bottom of the dialog:

-  * The |signPlus| button lets you add rows to fill with the parameter name and value
+  * The |symbologyAdd| button lets you add rows to fill with the parameter name and value
-  * The |signMinus| button deletes the selected parameter
+  * The |symbologyRemove| button deletes the selected parameter
   * Click the :guilabel:`Validate` button to check that the creation options entered for the given format are valid
   * Use the :guilabel:`Help` button to find the parameters to use, or refer